Building Information for BPH Faculty, Staff, and Students

 Water Filtration Station: Each floor is equipped with a filtered water bottle filling station near each restroom.
 Please help us keep plastic bottles out of the waste stream.

 Restaurants: The building now has 2 restaurants on the ground level; an Udon restaurant “MARUGAMI” and Noah’s bagels.
 Both are accessible from Shattuck Avenue.
 Currently Marugami is closed and non-operational.
 Noah’s Bagels is open for take out only.

 We are delighted to have new height-adjustable workstations.
 Using a height adjustable workstation allows for safe working postures in both sitting and standing positions.
 These workstations promote postural changes throughout the work day and have positive ergonomic and health benefits.

 On-demand ergonomic training is available online under, “Computer Health Matters Online Training” on the University Health services website.
-If after taking the training, you need an ergonomic evaluation or consultation, contact Paul McCue in SPH Facilities.
+If after taking the training, you need an ergonomic evaluation or consultation, contact Paul McCue in BPH Facilities.
 You are also encouraged to review all of the resources for ergonomics.

 - Ricoh printers/copiers/scanners (extra paper is stored in the 5th floor mailroom #5302)

 - Audiovisual equipment on 5th floor and University Hall

 - Phone lines and phone equipment

 BPH Facilities: firstname.lastname@example.org